tf2-automatic/tf2-automatic/docs/events.md

 ### trades.failed (bot-manager)

-Event made when a trade offer job fails and won't be retried.
+Event made when a trade offer job fails and will be retried.

 `TRADE_FAILED_EVENT`